 Origin and Evolution of Man: Definition and Examples

-In this chapter, we will explore the definition of evolution, learn about the origin of humans, important examples, the theory of human evolution, fossil discoveries and major anatomical changes that shaped modern humans.
+This article includes a definition of evolution, information about the origin of humans, important examples, the theory of human evolution, fossil discoveries, and major anatomical changes that shaped modern humans.
+The origin of man is scientific.
+It is based on fossil records.
+Hominids evolved over millions of years.
+Early humans adapted to changing climates.
+Human evolution shows brain growth too.
+From apes to modern humans, change came.
+The evolution of man explains our survival today.
 The Origin and Evolution of Man is a topic of the chapter Evolution in Biology.

 Definition of Evolution

-Human evolution is therefore defined as the scientific process of change that the human species underwent over millions of years – the straying from its early primate beginnings to the contemporary Homo sapiens.
-Thus, the study of human evolution is important in comprehending the aspects of biological and cultural evolution that have come into play for Homo sapience’s development, and for exploring the aspects of genetics, morphology, and behaviour in the process.
-In this article, several important events in human evolution, the major fossils and evolutionary theories, and the history of genetic studies are discussed, It is worth understanding the topic better and studying all the stages that humanity went through.
+Human evolution is defined as the scientific process of change that the human species underwent over millions of years.
+It began with early primates long ago.
+Over time, Homo sapiens evolved gradually.
+Thus, the study of human evolution is important in comprehending the aspects of cultural and biological evolution that have come into play.
+For Homo sapiens’ development and for exploring the aspects of genetics, morphology, and behavior in the process.

 Earliest Ancestor

 The earliest ancestor of humans is believed to be a primate species that lived in Africa millions of years ago.
 One of the most well-known early human ancestors, Australopithecus, lived around 4 million years ago.
-These ancestors had both ape-like and human features- they could work upright, but still had small brains and long arms suited for climbing.
-These early ancestor helps us understand how modern humans evolved over time.
+These ancestors had both ape-like and human features—they could walk upright but still had small human brains and long arms suited for climbing.
+These early ancestors help us understand how modern humans evolved over time.

 NEET Highest Scoring Chapters & Topics